 There is sometimes confusion about the difference between planning and Building Regulations approval:

-Planning approval relates to receiving permission from the local authority to build an extension or new dwelling.
+Planning approval relates to receiving planning permission from the local authority to build an extension or new dwelling.

 Building Regulations approval is a completely separate process and ensures that the proposed structure will be built in full compliance with the Building Regulations.